 What skills and characteristics do partnership leaders need to have to really drive partnerships?
 What do they look like?

-What do the companies that are already valuing partnerships as a strategic growth lever - what traits and characteristics do they share?
+What do companies, who already value partnerships as a strategic growth lever, do?
+Which traits and characteristics do they share?

 💡 In his presentation and Q&A Andrew shared many insightful concepts based on his experience in consulting, big tech and high growth companies.